Sbarro Logo

 Sbarro Logo Histotry

 When Sbarro first appeared, it used a plain text logo consisting of its name.
-The black and white lettering adorned the facade of the debut restaurant.
+The black-and-white lettering adorned the facade of the debut restaurant.
 In the 1970s, the logo became more complex and recognizable.
-It was supplemented with an image of the Italian flag, which appeared inside a rectangle with rounded corners.
+It was supplemented with an image of the Italian flag, set within a rectangle with rounded corners.
 This figure served as a background for the black word “Sbarro.”

 In the 1990s, the designers changed the shape of the tricolor, presenting it as three wavy stripes.
-And after a few years, the brand name was on the background of a triangular figure in the shape of a slice of pizza.
-A hint of the Italian flag was preserved only in the color scheme.
+And after a few years, the brand name was set against a triangular shape resembling a slice of pizza.
+Only the color scheme preserved a hint of the Italian flag.
 In general, in the history of logos, you can trace the evolution from a simple verbal sign to multi-component emblems with national symbols.

 What is Sbarro?